| Exit 109: A Poetry and Prose Anthology

 is the president of the North Carolina Poetry Society.
 She is a previous

-at Asheboro High School.
-She has two grown sons, two grandpuppies and lives
+journalism at Asheboro High School.
+She has two grown sons, two

-at open mics, workshops, seminars and various writing groups.
-Her work
+reads at open mics, workshops, seminars and various writing groups.
+Her

-has been published in several anthologies including The Outer Side of Life
+work has been published in several anthologies including The Outer Side of

-and various school publications.
-She is a member of the Bay Area Writers
+Life and various school publications.
+She is a member of the Bay Area

-League, The Arts Alliance Center, Gulf Coast Poets,and Poetry Society of
+Writers League, The Arts Alliance Center, Gulf Coast Poets,and Poetry

 Ford, of Hendersonville, NC, has a background in education.
 Ford